memphis-cs/skills-test-2019-fall/README.md

-# Skills Test S6, Version A
+# Skills Test S6, Version B

 Be sure that you are familiar with and have completed all the necessary [Skills Test instructions](https://memphis-cs.github.io/comp-4081/skills-test-instructions/) before beginning this test.